Phhofm/models/README.md

 **4xNomos8kS** - A photo upscaling RRDBNet model based on musl's Nomos8k_sfw dataset.

-**1xunstroyerCompact** - A compact model removing various degradations from an image.
+**1xunstroyerCompact** - A compact model removing various degradations (blur, noise, compression) from an image.
 Trained with using kim's destroyer script on musl's Nomos8k_sfw dataset.

 **1xunvideoCompact** - A compact model removing video compression (MPEG, MPEG-2, H264, HEVC) from an image.
 Trained with using kim's destroyer script on musl's Nomos8k_sfw dataset.

+**1xunstroyerAnimeCompact** - Like 1xunstroyerCompact but trained on anime images, musl's HFA2k dataset, using kim's destroyer.

+**1xunvideoAnimeCompact** - Like 1xunvideCompact to remove video compression but trained on anime images, musl's HFA2k dataset, using kim's destroyer.

 **2xParimgCompact** - The very first training process I had started without any adaptation to the dataset, a compact model on Microsofts ImagePairs (11,421 images, 111 GB ) for photo upscaling.